Ryan Coisson: Building Wealth and Managing Risk

 01:24:00.22 – Ryan Coisson

 To that.
 All you did was that for 10 years you know you’re going to have a pretty solid retirement in and of itself right?
-You look at what? ah a roth ira I think now I don’t know the exact number I think it’s 7000 or something like that if you’re under 50 per year.
-Um, but that in and of itself is a huge win.
+You look at what?
+Roth IRA I think now, I don’t know the exact number I think it’s 7000 or something like that if you’re under 50 per year.
+But that in and of itself is a huge win.

 01:24:06.51 – Brian David Crane